mzazon/awesome-cloud-projects/aws/centralized-logging-opensearch/centralized-logging-opensearch.md

     echo "✅ Subscription filters configured for existing log groups"
     ```

-    Subscription filters automatically forward log data from CloudWatch Logs to our Kinesis stream.
-This creates the automatic ingestion layer that captures logs from all AWS services and applications without requiring manual configuration for each log source.
+    CloudWatch Logs subscription filters create the automatic ingestion foundation by forwarding log events from any CloudWatch Log Group to our Kinesis stream.
+This configuration enables seamless log collection from all AWS services and applications without requiring individual service configuration changes.

 ## Validation & Testing